inverno-io/inverno-mods/inverno-security-jose/README.md

 The API is fully reactive, subscribing multiple times to the `Mono` returned by the key generator would result in multiple keys being generated which is why `cache()` was used to make sure one single key is generated and returned.
 The key thus obtained can then be used to sign or verify JWS tokens.

 A JSON Web Signature token (JWS) is composed of a header, a payload and a payload signature.
 The header basically specifies the information needed to verify the payload signature.
-A JWS token then provides integrity protection since although it is possible to read the content of the payload, it is not possible to modify it without breaking the signature.
+A JWS token then provides integrity protection since it is not possible to modify the payload, which is unencrypted and fully readable, without breaking the signature.

 The following example shows how to create a JWS token with a simple text payload using previous symmetric key: